 - Lethargy and refusal to move

-In addition to immediate physical signs of high altitude sickness, long term effects could cause vision problems, such as pannus.
+In addition to immediate physical signs of high altitude sickness, long term effects of spending time in high altitude could cause vision problems, such as pannus.
 Dogs who spend frequent time in the altitude and/or have light colored eyes like Sora are more susceptible to eye problems caused by the sun.

 To read more about eye protection and dogs, see Does My Dog Need Sun Protection?

 With the precautions and care listed above, dogs can indeed acclimate to and partake in exercise in high altitude.
 It may take a few days, and the most important takeaway is to keep an eye on them and make sure they drink plenty of water.
-Dogs can’t communicate with us about how they feel, so it’s up to us to monitor their behavior.
+Dogs can’t communicate with us about how they feel all the time, so it’s up to us to keep a vigilant eye on out for symptoms.